huiwang/codingame-scala-kit/README.md

 # CodinGame Scala Kit
-I love both CodinGame and Scala because they make programming fun.
+I love Both CodinGame and Scala because they make programming fun.

 CodinGame is great and it would be better if I could
 - Separate codes into packages and files
 - Reuse existing codes
 - Avoid tedious copy/paste
-- Unit test the behavior of my bot
+- Unit test the behavior of my Bot
 - Control source code versions with Git
 - Stay in my favorite IDE [Intellij](https://www.jetbrains.com/idea/)